sachinkr91/api-rest-meetings/libs/java/docs/AuthenticationApi.md

 Authentication via Client Grant Type

-This API is typically called from an application.
-Client ID and Secret are provisioned within the BlueJeans Enterprise Administration console and given to the customer.
+This API is typically called from an application that needs to make API requests.
+The values for the calling parameters, Client ID, and Secret, are provisioned within the BlueJeans Enterprise Administration console.
+A BlueJeans administrator must generate these parameters and provide them to the customer/developer. &lt;br /&gt;**NOTE:** &lt;br /&gt;&amp;nbsp;&amp;nbsp;When calling this API, you must set the field, **grant_type** to equal \&quot;**client_credentials**\&quot; (string).

 ### Example
 ```java